-Our research lies at the intersection of “Process Engineering” and “Materials Science”.
+Our research lies at the intersection of “Process Engineering”, “Electrochemistry”, and “Materials Science”.
 Our research combines fundamental science and engineering principals to arrive at solutions for real world applications.

 Areas of Research

-The first mission of our research program is “to develop innovative hydrometallurgical, supercritical, and electrochemical processes for extraction and processing of strategic materials including REEs, PGMs, lithium, and iron”.
+The first mission of our research program is “to develop innovative hydrometallurgical, supercritical, and electrochemical processes for extraction and recycling of strategic materials including REEs, PGMs, lithium, and iron”.

-The second mission of our group is “to design and fabricate advanced materials with controlled properties including hydrophobicity (non-wetting), scale-resistance, transparency, and electrical properties”.
+The third mission of our group is “to design and fabricate advanced materials with controlled properties including hydrophobicity (non-wetting), scale-resistivity, transparency, and electrical properties”.